openstack/nova/doc/source/feature_classification.rst

 Feature Classification
 ======================

-This document aims to define how we describe features listed in the :doc:`support-matrix`.
+This document presents a matrix that describes which features are ready to be used and which features are works in progress.
+It includes links to relevant documentation and functional tests.

 .. warning:: Please note: this is a work in progress!

 Aims
 ====

-Our users want the features they rely on to be reliable and always continue to solve for their use case.
+Users want reliable, long-term solutions for their use cases.
-The feature classification matrix should help identify which features are complete and ready to use, and which should be used with caution.
+The feature classification matrix identifies which features are complete and ready to use, and which should be used with caution.

-An additional benefit, is we have a clear list of things where we need help to complete the feature, its testing and its documentation.
+The matrix also benefits developers by providing a list of features that require further work to be considered complete.

 Below is a matrix for a selection of important verticals: